 Further artwork includes 20th Century portraits of Miss G C Huntley – Headmistress of Sheringham Secondary Modern School; and a ‘Councillor of the town’ by D T Katman.
 We also have a Frederick Bacon Barwell oil on canvas named ‘A Sheringham Fish Auction’ which depicts fisherman Mr C E Grice, who can be seen tapping two pebbles to confirm that the final bid on a lot has been placed and the fish sold.

-Finally, Sheringham Town Council is in possession of a mid-20th Century Grant of Armorial Ensign which was presented to the Urban District Council of Sheringham – dated 28th October 1953.
+Included in the items on permentant loan to Sheringham Museum is a mid-20th Century Grant of Armorial Ensign which was presented to the Urban District Council of Sheringham – dated 28th October 1953.
 This piece is hand painted vellum and bears the coat of arms and town motto (Mare Ditat Pinusque Decorat – ‘The sea enriches and pine adorns’) together with the seals of Sir Arthur Steuart Cochrane – Officer of Arms at The College of Arms, Sir George Rothe Bellew – Herald at The College of Arms and Sir Gerald Woods Wollaston – Officer of Arms at The College of Arms.
 It is housed in a glazed rectangular tambour-fronted roll-up case.